amarantha-k/cbas/_drafts/2_expr.md

     Expression ::= OperatorExpression | CaseExpression | QuantifiedExpression

 SQL++ is a highly composable expression language.
 Each SQL++ expression returns zero or more data model instances.
 There are three major types of expressions in SQL++.
-At the topmost level, a SQL++ expression can be an OperatorExpression (similar to a mathematical expression), an ConditionalExpression (to choose between alternative values), or a QuantifiedExpression (which yields a boolean value).
+At the topmost level, a SQL++ expression can be an OperatorExpression (similar to a mathematical expression), a ConditionalExpression (to choose between alternative values), or a QuantifiedExpression (which yields a boolean value).
 Each type is explained below as we explore the full SQL++ grammar.

 ## <a id="Primary_expressions">Primary Expressions</a>